jgorman/wifi-watch/README.md

 every intermediate count on the current line, only the final line is output.
 This helps keep test cases short and readable.

+You can run the current test suite with rake test.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jgorman/wifi-watch.

-If you discover more failure modes capture the ping output using --debug-to and open an issue.
+If you discover a shortcoming capture the ping output using --debug-to and open an issue.
 Thanks!

 ## License